zhangchengyumiao/IEEE-Transactions/README.md

 # Unsupervised Action Recognition using Spatiotemporal, Adaptive, and Attention-guided Refining-Network
 The full source code is temporarily for interview display only

+# Abstract
-Abstract—Previous works on unsupervised skeleton-based ac tion recognition primarily focused on strategies for utilizing features to drive model optimization through methods like contrastive learning and reconstruction.
+Previous works on unsupervised skeleton-based ac tion recognition primarily focused on strategies for utilizing features to drive model optimization through methods like contrastive learning and reconstruction.
 However, designing